-The remuneration policy provides market competitive remuneration.
-Remuneration of executive directors includes a basic salary, variable components, pension contributions and benefits including relocation and mobility.
-This incentivises executive directors to achieve both the annual business plan and the longer-term strategic objectives of the Company through significant levels of deferral.
-As well as rewarding the achievement of objectives, variable remuneration can be zero if performance thresholds are not met
+The Remuneration Policy provides market competitive remuneration, and incentivises executive directors to achieve both the annual business plan and the longer-term strategic objectives of the Company.
+Significant levels of deferral and an aggregate shareholding requirement align executive directors' interests with those of shareholders and aid retention of key personnel.
+As well as rewarding the achievement of objectives, variable remuneration can be zero.